envisioning/vocab/vocab/nhi-non-human-intelligence.md

 ---
 category: CORE, BIO
+generality:
+- 0.873
+- 0.852
+- 0.837
+- 0.821
+- 0.808
+- 0.796
+- 0.78
 slug: nhi
 summary: Intelligence systems that operate independently of human intelligence, encompassing a broad range of entities and origins, emphasizing capabilities that may surpass human cognitive processes.
 title: NHI (Non-Human Intelligence)
 ---